 Helmets are mandatory for children 12 and under.
 Unless road touring, adults rarely wear them so rental shops don't provide them (unless they offer children's bicycles; then helmets for children will be included in the rental).

 It is difficult to rent touring cycles in Japan; Cycle Osaka is one operator that offers them.
 To take a bicycle on a train, it needs to be broken down and stored in a bike bag.

 Ferries are pretty much never the cheapest way to get anywhere, and are always the least time-efficient, but the boat rides themselves can be fun: long-haul ferries in Japan have communal bathhouses, dining halls and even karaoke rooms.

 On overnight ferries, 2nd-class travel means sleeping in common rooms on plastic mats or the floor; however, you can pay a little extra to upgrade to a dorm room (or a lot extra for a suite).

 Most major ferry companies have English websites for booking tickets; otherwise book through a travel agency like JTB (www.jtb.co.jp).

 Ferry Fares & Durations

-Ferry fares fluctuate by season and also by oil price and are updated every three months.
+Ferry fares fluctuate by season and by oil price; they are updated every three months.

 2nd-Class Fare (¥)